chen0040/pydl-hands-on/notes/V&V.md

 software specification, CFG (control flow graph), call graph, test case, execution data, failure reports, and/or coverage data.

-## Stress Testing and Robustness Testing
+## Section 3.6 Stress Testing and Robustness Testing

 Traditional approaches for testing on critical systems can also be used to test data analytics softwares.